 In Insurrection, Admiral Dougherty conspires with the Son’a to forcibly resettle the Ba’ku and steal their natural resources.

-Not insane but idiotic, Admiral Chekote orders Starfleet to evacuate Deep Space Nine when Bajoran extremists, secretly controlled by the Cardassians, take control of the station in “The Circle”.
+Not insane but idiotic, Admiral Chekote orders Starfleet to evacuate Deep Space Nine when Bajoran extremists, secretly controlled by the Cardassians, take over the station in “The Circle”.
 The strategic implications – for control of the Bajoran Wormhole, the security of the Federation border and Bajor’s membership bid – are considerable, but if Chekote consulted with the president or Federation Council it must have been off-screen.

 Little wonder that when parasitic aliens tried to take over the Federation in “Conspiracy”, they infiltrated Starfleet, not the Federation’s civilian government.
 They understood that controlling Starfleet is the key to controlling the Federation.
-The Federation itself chooses not to see it.
+The Federation chooses not to see it.